nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

  - The files that constitute the data dump of the dataset, must contain the RDF data encoded in one the RDF encodings suported by Europeana:  [RDF/XML](https://www.w3.org/TR/rdf-syntax-grammar/), [JSON-LD](https://www.w3.org/TR/json-ld/)  or [Turtle](https://www.w3.org/TR/turtle/)
 - The files may be compressed.
 Currently, Europeana supports only the GZip compression algorithm.
-- When using DCAT or Schema.org, the properties dcat:mediaType and schema:encodingFormat should
+- When using DCAT or Schema.org, the properties dcat:mediaType and schema:encodingFormat should only use contain the mime-type

 ## Specifying listings of URIs
 void:rootResource